-- the initiation, timing, progress and results of our research and development programs, preclinical and clinical studies, including the potential resolution of the full clinical hold and anticipated timing of release of clinical data; - our ability to advance any product candidates that we may develop and to successfully complete preclinical and clinical studies; - our ability to leverage our initial programs to develop additional product candidates using our Gene Traffic Control[®] platform; - developments related to our competitors and our industry; - our ability to expand the target populations of our programs and the availability of patients for clinical testing; - our ability to obtain regulatory approval for FHD-286 and any future product candidates from the U.S. Food and Drug Administration (the "FDA") and other regulatory authorities; - our ability to identify and enter into future license agreements and collaborations; - our ability to continue to rely on our contract development and manufacturing organizations ("CDMOs") or contract research organizations ("CROs") for our manufacturing and research needs; - regulatory developments in the United States and foreign countries; - general economic conditions, including recessionary conditions, interest rates, monetary fluctuations and supply chain constraints; - our ability to attract and retain key scientific and management personnel; - the scope of protection we are able to establish, maintain and enforce for intellectual property rights covering FHD-286, our future products and our Gene Traffic Control platform; - the possibility of a prolonged government shutdown and the subsequent impact on the ability of the FDA or other regulatory authorities to timely review and process our regulatory submissions; and - the impact of the COVID-19 pandemic on our and our collaborators' business operations, including our research and development programs and preclinical and clinical studies, as well as recent geopolitical instability and other developments that may negatively impact the ability to utilize CDMOs, and CROs, that are located outside of the United States.
+- the initiation, timing, progress and results of our research and development programs, preclinical and clinical studies; - · our ability to advance any product candidates that we may develop and to successfully complete preclinical and clinical studies; - our ability to leverage our initial programs to develop additional product candidates using our Gene Traffic Control® platform; - developments related to our competitors and our industry; - our ability to expand the target populations of our programs and the availability of patients for clinical testing; - our ability to obtain regulatory approval for FHD-286 and any future product candidates from the U.S. Food and Drug Administration (the "FDA") and other regulatory authorities; - our ability to identify and enter into future license agreements and collaborations; - our ability to continue to rely on our contract development and manufacturing organizations ("CDMOs") or contract research organizations ("CROs") for our manufacturing and research needs; - · regulatory developments in the United States and other countries; - general economic conditions, including recessionary conditions, interest rates, monetary fluctuations and supply chain constraints; - the impact of rising inflation and interest rates on our ability to raise additional capital; - our ability to attract and retain key scientific and management personnel; - the scope of protection we are able to establish, maintain and enforce for intellectual property rights covering FHD-286, our future products and our Gene Traffic Control platform; and - recent geopolitical instability and other developments that may negatively impact the ability to utilize CDMOs, and CROs, that are located outside of the United States.